railken/lara-eye/README.md

 [![Build Status](https://travis-ci.org/railken/lara-eye.svg?branch=master)](https://travis-ci.org/railken/lara-eye)
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Use [query](https://github.com/railken/search-query) to perform query.
+Converts a query string into a nested where clauses for a QueryBuilder.
 This can be pretty usefull when building API.

 ## Requirements